Skip to content

 • Background AI features inside production applications — the AI that runs invisibly behind a feature, where latency directly affects user experience

-• Cost-sensitive workflows where Sonnet's depth isn't worth the price — at $1/$5 vs $3/$15, Haiku is 67% cheaper
+• Cost-sensitive workflows where Sonnet's depth isn't worth the price — at $1/$5, Haiku is the cheapest current model even against Sonnet 5's intro pricing

 Haiku's constraints to know: